- Explore this Career

 How will I be notified that I have been accepted into the nursing clinical course sequence?

-Students who qualify for admission to the nursing clinical course sequence will be notified by mail and offered a seat in the fall nursing clinical course sequence.
-Letters will be sent out at the end of March.
+Students who qualify for admission to the nursing clinical course sequence will be notified by ConnectMail and offered a seat in the fall nursing clinical course sequence.
+Emails offering admission will be sent out by April 1.

 If a student who has accepted a seat in the fall nursing course sequence decides to defer, students will be offered seats in the order in which they qualified for admission.
 Admissions to the fall class will not occur after June 30.